-If you add a Multi-line Text with WYSIWYG field, you have the option to mark the field Is Content, using a checkbox.
+If you add a Multi-line Text with WYSIWYG field, you have the option to mark the field as content, using a checkbox.
 This means that each time this particular field is served by Newscoop, it counts as a page read for statistical purposes.
-This box should be unchecked for fields that are to be displayed as 'teasers' on publication front pages and section pages, to avoid counting article reads which did not really happen.

 There is also the option to set the height of the WYSIWYG editor in pixels; either Small (250 pixels), Medium (500 pixels), Large (750 pixels) or Custom.
 Setting appropriate sizes for these fields helps your staff by reducing the amount of scrolling required on the Edit Article page.